Search Lincoln Cannon Menu

 8. President Oaks rightly points out that constraints are essential to progress.
 Where there are no constraints, “progress” is incoherent.

 9. President Oaks cites from the Book of Mormon the “doctrine of Christ” – essentially, faith, repentance, and baptism.
 Notably, Jesus claims that anything more or less than this is not his doctrine.
-How often we do construe much more than this as doctrine?
+How often do we construe much more than this as doctrine?

 10. President Oaks encourages us to avoid contention, again citing Jesus from the Book of Mormon.
 Of course, he doesn’t mean that we need to avoid disagreement.
 Oaks regularly exemplifies non-contentious disagreement (sometimes even when I disagree with him).